Sponsorship Licence Suspended: Employer’s Guide

 A Sponsor Licence suspension will not necessarily mean that you will have to leave the country.
 Employees can still work at a company with a Sponsor Licence suspension, including those who have a start date but have not yet started.

-If you have applied to extend your Tier 2 Visa, this application will be put on hold until the suspension is over.
+If you have applied to extend your Skilled worker visa, this application will be put on hold until the suspension is over.

 If you have not yet entered the UK, your start will be delayed until after the suspension is resolved.